 By tracking where we are respective to physical objects or landmarks, geofencing can collect more personal data about the user than originally intended.
-It’s not only that the technology knows where we are: it ‘sees’ what places we interact with.
+It’s not only that the technology knows where we are: it “sees” what places we interact with.
 A geofence set up near a hospital that records regular visits may indicate health issues or loved ones in intensive care.
 Geofencing surrounding places of worship can indicate religious preferences, while close proximity to an LGBTQ+ nightclub can suggest sexual orientation.

 Worse, in addition to tracking, the geofence can be triggered to cause mental harm when the lines are crossed.

 If considering a geofencing service, check on applicable privacy legislation first.
 Are there limitations on the data collection or use?
 Do you require consent from individuals or particular safeguards?
 Can uninterested customers opt out of the service?
-In some areas, such as Europe, geofencing may only be permitted when users opt in and agree to use the service prior to deployment.
+In some areas, such as Europe, geofencing may only be permitted when users opt-in and agree to use the service prior to deployment.

 Other Geofencing Obstacles

 So what geofencing location-based services should you take advantage of?
 Some things you should consider are geofencing cost and how much your business wants to allocate to geofence marketing and secondly, a reliable company with experience in geofencing technology.
-Mapsted is a company that provides a competitive geofence service that includes everything your business needs to get started using this technology mindfully.
+Mapsted offers patent-protected enterprise-grade geofence technology that includes everything your business needs to get started using this technology mindfully.
 If you’re interested in seeing a geofence demonstration, Mapsted will guide you through the entire process showing you the value of adding this service to your marketing repertoire.